-Telles S, Desiraju T. Recording of audioty middle latency evoked potentials during the practice of meditation on the syllable ‘OM’ Indian J Med Res.
+Telles S, Desiraju T. Recording of auditory middle latency evoked potentials during meditation on the syllable ‘OM’ Indian J Med Res.
 1993;98:237–9.
-[PubMed] [Google Scholar]

 Michaels RR, Huber MJ, McCann DS.
 Evaluation of Transcendental Meditation as a Method of reducing stress.
 Science.
 1992;4245:1242–4.

 Miskiman DE.
 Collected Papers V1.58 Edmonton, Alberta.
 Canada: University of Alberta; 1973.
-The effect of Transcendental Meditation Program on the organization of thinking and recall (secondary organization).
-Graduate department of Psychology.
+The effect of the Transcendental Meditation Program on the organization of thinking and recall (secondary organization).
+Graduate Department of Psychology.
 [Google S

 Schecter H. The Transcendental Meditation program in the classroom.
 A psychological evaluation.
-Doctoral thesis (summary), graduate department of psychology, York university North York, Ontario, Canada, Dissertation Abstracts International.
+Doctoral thesis (summary), graduate psychology department, York University North York, Ontario, Canada, Dissertation Abstracts International.
 1977;38:3372B.

 Telles S, Nagarathna R, Nagendra HR.
 Autonomic changes during ‘OM’ meditation.
 Indian J Physiol Pharmacol.
 1995;39:418–20.

 Sharma R. Yoga for sports and health.
 The Tribune, Sports Feature; 2002. p.
 24.